Setting up your Brochure Marketing for Success

 Without using personas, your brochure will be up to five times less likely to make an impact and break through all the marketing messages your customers are used to ignore daily.

 Envision your persona as he or she is your best friend and imagine how old they are, where they live, what attitude and behaviors they have, what types of products they use and why.
-Your insights will help you craft a meaningful buyer persona to inform your marketing messaging.
+Your insights will help you craft a meaningful buyer persona to inform your marketing messages.

 Coming up with a concept